 Certainly, you’re likely to notice the difference in how clean your dentures are the first time you use an ultrasonic cleaner.
 But follow these steps and it will do more than that for you.

 Clean dentures are better for your overall health.
 Clean dentures also last longer.

-Dirty dentures lead to bad breath, dry mouth, and a host of other issues.
+Dirty dentures lead to bad breath, dry mouth, additional costs, and a host of other issues.